 At Warwick, his PhD research is supervised by Prof. Pablo Mukherjee and Dr. Mike Niblett, and supported by a Chancellor's International Scholarship.
 He is an organizer of a forthcoming conference, Flows and Floods: Changing Environments and Cultures, which is funded by a HRC Doctoral Fellowship.
-He is also an associate editor at Exchanges: The Interdisciplinary Research Journal for a forthcoming Special Issue on Cannibalism.
+He is also an associate editor at Exchanges: The Interdisciplinary Research Journal for two forthcoming special issues, on Cannibalism and Climate-Fiction respectively.

 July 4-6, 2019.
 "Ordering Territory and Writing Landscape in the Terai."
 At Borders and Crossings 2019: An Interdisciplinary Conference on Travel Writing, University of Leicester, UK.

 June 13, 2019.
 "Imagining Nation and Nature in the Indo-Nepali Borderland."
 At New Voices in Postcolonial Studies: Interdisciplinary Imaginations, Critical Confrontations Symposium, University of Leeds, UK.